Street Smart Brazil

 There are also many corn based recipes.
 Pamonha and Canjica are the most popular and are especially consumed during the São João festivities.
 Just keep in mind that in some parts of the country this delicacies can have a different name.
 In the picture, canjica is the one in the round place and pamonha is the one wrapped sort of like a tamale.

 Have you ever tried brigadeiro?
 Please, please do so!
 Condensed milk and cocoa mixed and cooked together for your (and mine) delight.
 You are certain to find brigadeiros in every Brazilan birthday party.
 We recently offered home made brigadeiros to our students during our end of the year get-together :) If you want to try it at home here is a recipe in English.
-And stay tuned to our blog: The Street Smart Brazil team is getting together in a week to cook brigadeiro and create a fun video for you!
+And stay tuned to our blog: The Street Smart Brazil team is getting together in a week to cook brigadeiro and < Brigadeiro

 (brb: I have to grab a piece of chocolate or something; this is torture!)